philmph/philmph.github.io/content/posts/3/index.md

 - Adds complexity by introducing a sub-module structure
 - The YAML schema definition is not automatically added as `variable` documentation by `terraform-docs`

-## 🛠️ Using YAML in OpenTofu
+## 🛠️ Creating the YAML Schema and validating Configurations

 To add a YAML schema definition, we'll simply make use of OpenTofu [`modules`](https://opentofu.org/docs/language/modules/).
-It's the easiest way while also sticking to built-in functionality that's easy for everyone to understand (compared to complex `lookup` and `merge` loops).
+It's a simple solution that stays within built-in functionality and avoids `lookup` and `merge` shenanigans.

 ---